misterneo/monkey-app-clone/README.md

 This project is a minimal clone of the Monkey App, a social media app that allows users to chat with random people.
 It uses a variety of technologies including ReactJS for the frontend, Redux Toolkit for state management, PeerJS for WebRTC, React useWebSocket, BunJS for the backend, and Docker for containerization and orchestration.

+A live demo of the application can be accessed at: [https://monkey.misterneo.pro](https://monkey.misterneo.pro)

 ## Table of Contents

 - [Description](#description)